EvoLib/evo-lib/evoenv/README.md

 A useful sequence when exploring an environment is:

 1. Run `play` to understand the controls and task.
-2. Run `rule` to verify that the task is solvable with simple behavior.
+2. Run `rule` to inspect a simple hand-written baseline.
 3. Run `train` to evolve a controller.
 4. Run `watch` to inspect the saved result.